saikiran40cs/CSharp_SelPOM/README.md

-# SelCSharp
+# Selenium with C#

-This is used to test the selenium csharp
+This is used to test the selenium csharp page object model code